This post was last updated on January 7th, 2021 at 11:39 am

 We understand that virtual tours and viewings may be new territory for even the most experienced of landlords – but hopefully, this article will help you to get started.

-How are landlords feeling about virtual viewings?
+How are landlords feeling about virtual tours?

 We reached out to a few of our landlords who are currently advertising with us to find out how they felt about conducting virtual viewings.
 Here's what they thought: